Knapsack with Vertex Cover, Set Cover, and Hitting Set: Results: Polynomial Time Approximation Algorithms

-Let OPT be the optimal solution to the \setckp problem $l$ be the final set selected by the algorithm after termination of the first while loop, and let \XX be the sets returned at the end of the first while loop.
-Since the while condition terminates when $\alpha(\AA) \geq d$, we know that $\alpha(\XX) \geq d$; since set $l$ was added to $\XX$, it must be the case that before $l$ was added, the total value of the set of items was less than $d$, so that $\alpha(\XX - \{l\}) < d$.
-Following the standard primal-dual analysis, we know that
+Let \OPT be the optimal weight of the \setck instance, set $i$ picked in the $i$-th iteration of the first while loop (which we can assume without loss of generality by renaming the sets), and $l$ the set selected by the algorithm at the last iteration of the first while loop.
+Since the first while loop terminates when $\alpha(\AA) \geq p$, we know that $\alpha(\XX) \geq p$; since set $l$ was added to $\XX$, it must be the case that before $l$ was added, the total value of \AA was less than $p$, so that $\alpha(\XX - \{l\}) < p$.
+For $i\in[l]$, we define $\AA_i=[i]$ as the set of sets picked in the first $i$ iterations of the first while loop and $\CC=\{\AA_i: i\in[l]\}$.
+We observe that a dual variable $y_\BB$ is non-zero only if $\BB\in\CC$.
+Since we pick only tight sets, we have